aws/aws-nitro-enclaves-with-k8s/README.md

 Normally, we deploy applications to EKS clusters in containers.
 This is still valid, but Enclave applications need one more step.
 When you want to run your application in an enclave, it needs to be packaged in an **Enclave Image File (EIF)**.
 To get more information about building **EIFs**, please take a look at this [user guide](https://docs.aws.amazon.com/enclaves/latest/user/building-eif.html).

 The tutorial utilizes a **builder** docker container which is responsible for building the enclave applications and creating executables.
 The build process might take some time.
-So, if you want to quickly try the examples without waiting, there are prebuilt binaries available.
+If you want to quickly try the examples without building an enclave application, there are prebuilt binaries available.
 To download them, use the helper script:
 ```
 ./scripts/fetch_prebuilt.sh
 ```